3.1 – Click here to see GEOC Subcommittee Membership

 – Members for subcommittees may be recruited from any discipline within the university.
 It is not necessary that the member have a specialization within the subcommittee’s area so as to encourage diverse perspectives.
 However, co-chairs should invite members who are interested in the topical area and who will provide diligent service to the subcommittee.
 Ideally, subcommittees should have between 3-5 active members.

-– Likewise, subcommittee co-chairs can conduct e-votes on course proposals as long as they have reason to believe that members are making good-faith efforts to review agenda items and send informed responses.
+– Subcommittee co-chairs can conduct email votes on course proposals as long as they believe that members are making good-faith efforts to review agenda items and send informed responses.
 Co-chairs should provide members with a deadline to respond to e-vote materials with the stipulation that members’ approval of the items will be assumed after that deadline has passed with no response.

 – If co-chairs find their fellow subcommittee members repeatedly unresponsive to e-vote requests or continually absent from face-to-face meetings (if those are conducted regularly) they should reach out to the unresponsive member personally to determine what the issue might be.
 Allowances for particularly busy semesters or sabbaticals will be taken into account.
 However, co-chairs should inform subcommittee members that continued unresponsiveness to subcommittee business after one full academic year will be considered a resignation from the subcommittee, and a replacement will be found.